 If your plant shows most of these symptoms, it’s likely suffering from a zinc deficiency.

 Once you’ve dealt with a zinc deficiency, you don’t want it to happen again.
-Here’s how to avoid it:
+Here’s how to avoid it: Like any other deficiency, it is usually the result of a pH imbalance, poor drainage and aeration or low quality soil.

 - Check pH regularly: Especially important for hydroponic and coco coir growers.